Bursitis Diagnosis: What to Expect During Your Doctor Visit

 Following your bursitis diagnosis, your doctor will advise on a treatment plan.
 In many cases, this will involve taking medications to reduce pain and swelling and rest the joint.
 Physical therapy or exercises to improve joint strength and flexibility may also be recommended.
 In some cases, if the bursitis is caused by an infection, you may need antibiotics or other medications to treat the infection.
 Your doctor may also suggest having any fluid drained from the bursa in order to reduce swelling.

-See also The Role of Vitamin C in Treating Joint Pain
+See also The Link Between Joint Pain and Polymyositis

 If you’re experiencing any symptoms that could be related to bursitis – such as pain, stiffness, or swelling – talk to your doctor to get an accurate bursitis diagnosis and appropriate treatment plan.